samwich/advent_of_code_2020/22/ruby_problem.md

+This wasn't a Ruby on M1 problem, this was a problem with my code.
+I was mutating arrays after adding them to a `Set`, which made `Set` behave unpredictably.
+In ruby 2.6, mutating members of the set wasn't causing a problem.
+In ruby 2.7+, it was.

+This bug report is what tipped me off: https://bugs.ruby-lang.org/issues/17427

+===== Original write-up =====

 On an Apple Silicon M1 with macOS Big Sur 11.1

 ruby compiled by Apple is correct, but other rubys are incorrect and inconsistent.